geertjanverdonk/execute-eyeon-supermarket/README.md

 ### Business understanding

 Any good project starts with a deep understanding of the customer’s needs.
 The Business Understanding phase focuses on understanding the objectives and requirements of the project:

 **Determine business objectives**: From a business perspective, what does CFGS really want to accomplish and then define business success criteria.
 For example, why is it important for CFGS to make their forecast less subjective?

 **Assess situation**: Determine resources availability, project requirements, assess risks and contingencies, and conduct a cost-benefit analysis.
 How can the business context of the case be used in the analysis of the data?

 **Determine data mining goals**: In addition to defining the business objectives, you should also define what success looks like from a technical data mining perspective.
 What insights can be gained from the sales data?
+What can we learn from item returns; can these be predicted?

 **Produce project plan**: Select technologies and tools and define detailed plans for each project phase.